ADITYA-SUDHEER/Email-slicer/README.md

 # Email-slicer
 A python code which slices an email.
-It return the username an domain
+It return the username and domain as an output